Maxwell Maltz was a plastic surgeon in the 1950s when he began noticing a strange pattern among his patients.

 It makes sense why the “21 Days” Myth would spread.
 It’s easy to understand.
 The time frame is short enough to be inspiring, but long enough to be believable.
 And who wouldn’t like the idea of changing your life in just three weeks?

 So what’s the real answer?
-How long does it actually take to form a new habit?
+How long does it take to form a habit?
+How long does it take a break a bad habit?
 Is there any science to back this up?
 And what does all of this mean for you and me?

 How Long it Really Takes to Build a New Habit